ibm-cloud-docs/codeengine/appdeploy-plan.md

 ### Deploying your app with a private endpoint
 {: #deploy-app-endpoint}

-You can deploy your application with a private endpoint so that the app is not exposed to external traffic.
+You can deploy your application with a private endpoint so that the app is not exposed to the external internet.
+The application is still reachable through shared components from within the internal network and the application endpoint needs to be secured.

-To create the previous application with a private endpoint, add `--cluster-local` to your [**`app create`**](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.
+To create the previous application with a private endpoint, add the `--cluster-local` option to your [**`app create`**](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.

 ```
 ibmcloud ce app create --name myapp --image ibmcom/hello --cluster-local